ibm-cloud-docs/appid/progressive.md

 ## Understanding the progressive authentication flow
 {: #progressive}

 When a user chooses not to sign in immediately, they are considered an anonymous user.
 In an example of you as an online retailer, an anonymous user can have limited interactions with your app such as adding objects to a shopping cart.
-However, you may require users to sign in to check out the items in the shopping cart.
-When a user chooses to sign in, you can ensure a positive user experience by letting users access the same objects placed in their shopping carts before they signed in.
+However, you might require users to sign in to check out the items in the shopping cart.
+When a user chooses to sign in, you can allow users to access the same objects that are placed in their shopping carts before they sign in.

 You can use {{site.data.keyword.appid_short_notm}} to create a user profile and issue anonymous access and identity tokens for anonymous users.
 Using these tokens, you can customize the user's experience of your app by managing the attributes that are stored in the anonymous user profile.
 When the user signs in, you can link their anonymous profile with their user profile.